 We need many skill sets to make Rivercity work.
 If you have some time, we'd love to hear from you.

 If you have no theatre experience we would be happy to provide training.
 Most of the training is done by "shadowing" one of our experienced people through the process of putting on a play.
 We also have access to workshops and other training sessions and materials.
-If you want to see whether acting or directing is something for you, without the commitment of a major play, you might want to get involved in one of our Studio Nights.
 Many of our members move between roles, sometimes directing, sometimes acting, sometimes backstage, sometimes on the Board, etc. So there is lots of knowledge available to you.

 You should be aware that there can be a significant time commitment for a play.
 Rehearsals may be three times a week for up to twelve weeks for the director and actors.
 Set construction, props, costumes, and others may also take several weeks or more, however these functions may be shared by a number of people, so any time you can contribute would be welcome.